 Teaching Philosophy: A Brief Reflection

 In an effort to reject what critical pedagogy theorist Paulo Freire calls the “banking style” of education, where knowledge is a gift bestowed by those that consider themselves knowledgeable onto those that know nothing at all, I see the classroom and my role in it, as an exchange that occurs on three levels: between instructor and student(s), theory and praxis, and between research and instruction.
 I approach these exchanges as a facilitator, one that helps students to identify, analyze, and respond to their social conditions and to actively reimagine and transform those circumstances.
 In order to do so, I employ a variety of methods to actively engage students in the learning process and to accommodate different learning styles.
-Whether, I teach television production, intercultural communication, or a broad survey course of mass media, one of my primary goals is to enable students to take the concepts and theories that we discuss in class and effectively apply and integrate them into their everyday lives by challenging them to think independently and critically about the socio-political context of the world surrounding them both locally and globally.
+Whether, I teach television production, intercultural communication, or a broad survey course of intro to media studies, one of my primary goals is to enable students to take the concepts and theories that we discuss in class and effectively apply and integrate them into their everyday lives by challenging them to think independently and critically about the socio-political context of the world surrounding them both locally and globally.

 As co-founder and former editor of Teaching Media Quarterly, an online journal dedicated to circulating media teaching resources from a variety of disciplinary and methodological perspectives, I am dedicated to advancing (under)graduate learning as well as fostering a pedagogical community that underscores the links between teaching and research.